 USU Water Quality Extension's mission is to inform people of all ages about the link between their everyday activities and land uses and the quality of our water.
-We strive to accomplish this by participating in water fairs, environmental competitions (e.g. Utah Envirothon and Science Olympiad), teacher trainings and workshops, volunteer monitoring (Utah Water Watch and other monitoring events) and general events for the public (e.g. Bear River Celebration and Free Fishing Day).
+We strive to accomplish this by participating in youth water fairs, environmental competitions (e.g. Utah Envirothon), teacher trainings and workshops, volunteer monitoring (Utah Water Watch) and general events for the public (e.g. Bear River Celebration and Free Fishing Day).

 "Unknown age" is data from general public events where people of all ages were present.